Aspsine/EditTextInListView/README.md

 	};
 	holder.etLine.addTextChangedListener(watcher);

-	// step 5: Set watcher as a tag of EditText, so we can remove the same object setted to EditText
+	// step 5: Set watcher as a tag of EditText.
+	// so we can remove the same object which was setted to EditText in step 4;
-	// to make sure only one callback is attached in EditText holder.etLine.setTag(watcher);
+	// Make sure only one callback is attached to EditText holder.etLine.setTag(watcher);

 	return convertView;